skrattaren/apf.rst/apf.rst

 - [p.
 159/132] "'[...] we're doing one about going to see a wizard.
   Something about following a yellow sick toad,' [...]"

-  That's a yellow brick road, and the reference is of course to "`The Wizard of Oz`_".
+  That's a yellow brick road, and the reference is of course to **The Wizard of Oz**.

   Terry's pun also reminded a correspondent of an old joke about an Oz frog with a bright yellow penis who hops up to a man and says: "I'm looking